-This report is about the state of the voluntary and community sector in Oldham.
-This sector is also often referred to as the 'third sector', whilst the current Government often refers to 'civil society'.
-In this report, we have used the same definition used in the previous State of the Sector report (Damm et al. 2017).
-In this report we refer to and use the term 'voluntary, community and social enterprise (VCSE) sector', which embraces 'voluntary organisations, charities, community groups, the community work of faith groups, and those social enterprises and community interest companies where there is wider accountability to the public via a board of trustees or a membership and all profits will be reinvested in their social purpose'.
+This report is about the 'state of the voluntary and community sector in Tameside'.
+The sector is also often referred to as the 'third sector' whilst the current government often refers to 'civil society'.
+In this report, we have used the same definition used in the previous State of the Sector report (Damm et al 2017).
+In this report we refer to and use the term 'voluntary, community and social enterprise sector (VCSE)' which embraces "voluntary organisations, charities community groups, the community work of faith groups, and those social enterprises and community interest companies where there is a wider accountability to the public via a board of trustees or membership and all profits will be reinvested in their social purpose".